Clash of Civilizations: Criticism

 The book has been criticized by various academic writers, who have empirically, historically, logically, or ideologically challenged its claims.
 Political scientist Paul Musgrave writes that Clash of Civilization "enjoys great cachet among the sort of policymaker who enjoys name-dropping Sun Tzu, but few specialists in international relations rely on it or even cite it approvingly.
 Bluntly, Clash has not proven to be a useful or accurate guide to understanding the world."
+Other books, written for the general public, similarly challenge Huntington's contentious claims.
+For example, in his work Identity and Violence: The Illusion of Destiny, The Nobel laureate Amartya Sen advances several critiques of Huntington's main concept of an inevitable Clash along civilizational lines.
+He argues that violence occurs when individuals see each other as having a singular affiliation (e.g., Hindu, Muslim, Christian), as opposed to multiple affiliations: e.g., Hindu, woman, housewife, mother, artist, daughter, member of a particular socio-economic class etc. In this sense, and to the detriment of civilization distinctiveness, it is argued that all of these dimensions can, and should be a source of a personal identity.

-In an article explicitly referring to Huntington, scholar Amartya Sen (1999) argues that "diversity is a feature of most cultures in the world.
+Moreover, in an article explicitly referring to Huntington, the same scholar Amartya Sen (1999) argues that "diversity is a feature of most cultures in the world.
 Western civilization is no exception.
 The practice of democracy that has won out in the modern West is largely a result of a consensus that has emerged since the Enlightenment and the Industrial Revolution, and particularly in the last century or so.
 To read in this a historical commitment of the West—over the millennia—to democracy, and then to contrast it with non-Western traditions (treating each as monolithic) would be a great mistake."

 In his 2003 book Terror and Liberalism, Paul Berman argues that distinct cultural boundaries do not exist in the present day.
-He argues there is no "Islamic civilization" nor a "Western civilization", and that the evidence for a civilization clash is not convincing, especially when considering relationships such as that between the United States and Saudi Arabia.
+He argues there is "no Islamic civilization nor a Western civilization", and that the evidence for a civilization clash is not convincing, especially when considering relationships such as that between the United States and Saudi Arabia.
 In addition, he cites the fact that many Islamic extremists spent a significant amount of time living or studying in the Western world.
 According to Berman, conflict arises because of philosophical beliefs various groups share (or do not share), regardless of cultural or religious identity.

-Timothy Garton Ash objects to the 'extreme cultural determinism... crude to the point of parody' of Huntington's idea that Catholic and Protestant Europe is headed for democracy, but that Orthodox Christian and Islamic Europe must accept dictatorship.
+Timothy Garton Ash objects to the "extreme cultural determinism... crude to the point of parody" of Huntington's idea that Catholic and Protestant Europe is headed for democracy, but that Orthodox Christian and Islamic Europe must accept dictatorship.

+In November 2001, Noam Chomsky said the concept of the clash of civilizations was merely a pretext to continue the same aggressive foreign policy as during the Cold War, only with new antagonists in place of the Soviet Union.
+He said that the concept has allowed the US to ignore its support for "Islamic fundamentalist" Saudi Arabia.